 “I’m often asked by clients with earthquake prone buildings (EPBs) whether their building is ‘safe’ – a question to which they expect a black and white answer.
 What they really want to have explained, in plain English, is ‘what’s going to happen to my building in an earthquake?’.
 Unfortunately, the honest answer is ‘nobody really knows for sure’.
 The reality is we’re dealing with events that may happen, but we don’t know when; and with behaviour that’s difficult to predict with any certainty.”

 In an attempt to help clients navigate this often murky area, Prendos Structural Engineers have developed guidelines to assist building owners in making a decision around EPB occupancy on a more informed basis.
-And, as Andrew explains, it starts with a holistic assessment of the building, its surroundings and its use.
+It starts with a holistic assessment of the building, its surroundings and its use.

 How Risky is an Earthquake Prone Building (EPB)?

-“An Earthquake Prone Building is unlikely to withstand an earthquake that has more than one third of the ‘power’ of an earthquake for which new buildings are designed, without causing injury or death,” Andrew says.
+“An Earthquake Prone Building is unlikely to withstand an earthquake that has more than one third of the ‘power’ of an earthquake for which new buildings are designed, without causing injury or death”.
 “An EPB presents a risk to occupants of approximately 10 to 25 times that of an equivalent new building that meets the minimum safety requirements of the New Zealand Building Code.”

 But, new buildings are held to a higher standard than existing buildings.
 The safety target for new buildings in New Zealand results in a 1 in 1,000,000 risk of a fatality – a very low level of risk.
 Even so, most new buildings will have an expected performance above 100%NBS, if properly designed.
 Figure 1 shows the expected performance of buildings with differing seismic ratings.